waithakasimon77-gif/waithakasimon77-gif/README.md

 Hi 👋 My name is Simon Waithaka

-Python Developer,AI Developer & Machine Learning Engineer
+Python-AI Developer

-I'm passionate about Artificial Intelligence and building intelligent systems that solve real-world problems.
+I'm passionate about Artificial Intelligence and building intelligent systems that solve real-world problems; Django enthusiast.
 From machine learning models to LLM-powered applications, I love pushing the boundaries of what AI can do.

 🌍 I'm based in Nairobi,Kenya